Garfield County archers aim sights on nationals, scholarships

 “I just want to make sure that these kids are having the same chance that I had, and the opportunities are just amazing,” he said.
 “The reality is, a little bit of success in the shop or the archery range translates into a ton of success in life.”

-The local Scholastic Archery Association, DBA, Scholastic 3-D Archery chapter, with between 60-65 members coming from all over the Western Slope, is in its fifth year.
+The local Scholastic Archery Association (dba Scholastic 3-D Archery chapter), with between 60-65 members coming from all over the Western Slope, is in its fifth year.
 Whether they’re from Craig, Meeker, Loma, Mack or Grand Junction, many times they travel hours to practice in Rifle.

 They won nationals the first year they went to Vegas.